-The bill, H.B.
+The bill, introduced by Goodwin as H.B.
 No. 224, aims to enhance local emergency warning systems operated by municipalities and counties in Texas.
-It introduces a new section, 418.1103, to the Government Code, which allows political subdivisions to contract with the department for the disclosure of residents' contact information, provided that residents consent to such disclosure for participation in the emergency warning system.
-Additionally, participants can request removal from the system by submitting a written request, including a text message, which mandates the political subdivision to cease issuing emergency warnings to the former participant.
+It amends the Government Code by adding Section 418.1103, which defines "contact information" and allows political subdivisions to contract with the department for the disclosure of residents' contact information, provided that residents consent to participate in the emergency warning system.
+Additionally, participants can request removal from the system through a written request, including a text message, and the political subdivision is required to cease issuing emergency warnings to those who opt out.

-Furthermore, the bill adds Section 521.016 to the Transportation Code, which allows individuals applying for or renewing a driver's license to voluntarily consent to participate in local emergency warning systems.
-This section outlines that the application will include a space for individuals to indicate their consent for the disclosure of their contact information to the relevant municipality or county.
-The department is required to disclose this information only if the individual has consented and the municipality or county operates an emergency warning system.
-Importantly, the bill stipulates that the contact information obtained can only be used for enrolling individuals in the emergency warning system and issuing warnings.
+Furthermore, the bill introduces Section 521.016 to the Transportation Code, which allows individuals applying for or renewing a driver's license to voluntarily consent to participate in local emergency warning systems.
+The application will include a section for individuals to indicate their consent for the disclosure of their contact information to their respective municipality or county for this purpose.
+The department is mandated to disclose this information only for the purpose of enrolling individuals in the emergency warning system and issuing warnings, ensuring that the data is not used for any other purposes.
+The bill is set to take effect 91 days after the legislative session concludes.

 Statutes affected: